sahaynitin/MultiUpload/README.md

 #### _A Bot to Upload files to Many Cloud services.
 Powered by Telethon_

-_🎯 Follow me and star this repo for more telegram bots._
+_🎯 Follow me and star this repo for more telegram bots. @AnjanaMadu_

 <p align="center">
   <img src="https://telegra.ph/file/4e567b442c79d6379d198.jpg">